SUNSET OF FURMANKIND

 “Will you keep your first name, or will they change it all?”

-“If they do it like the Witness Relocation Program, I assume everything will change – first name, last name, background information, education and all that.
-I'll probably have to memorize my new personal history in case I get into a conversation with anyone and they ask me about my childhood or something similar.”
+“Since the Institute works with the Witness Relocation Program, I assume everything will change – first name, last name, background information, education and all that.
+I’ll probably have to memorize my new personal history in case I get into a conversation with anyone and they ask me about my childhood or something.”

 “I’m surprised they allow you to tell us about it,” Kristen mused.
 “I thought the purpose of a new identity was to hide you from anyone who knew you by the old one.”

 “You weren’t ever supposed to know, but I don’t guess it matters here at this point,” he responded with a shrug.
 “Whether my name is Brian or Mephibosheth, I’m never going to be allowed to rejoin human society, so whatever they call me will only have an impact on those I’ll be living with from now on.”